vaneesa-writes/GSOC-2002-prep/conways's_game_of_life/README.md

 2 .
 Running the script conwaytest.py

-    Where in multiple key word arguments for grid size , ineterval , initial state of grid can be chosen
+    Where in multiple key word arguments for grid size , interval , initial state of grid can be chosen